-The Traumatic Brain Injury (TBI) Waiver is a Medicaid Home and Community-Based Services (HCBS) waiver.
-As with other Medicaid waivers, the TBI Waiver provides services and supports to people who choose to live in the community rather than in an institution or nursing facility.
-The TBI Waiver is available to people ages 18 to 64 with traumatic brain injury who meet nursing facility level of care.
+The Traumatic Brain Injury Home and Community Based Services waiver is also offered through a state and federal partnership under Medicaid.
+As with other waiver programs, the TBI waiver provides services and supports to people who choose to live in the community rather than in an institution or nursing facility.
+The TBI waiver is available to people ages 18 to 64 with traumatic brain injury who meet nursing facility level of care.
+This waiver provides services that are available only at a designated assisted living facility in Omaha.